cuongpiger/cloud/README.md

   * **Slide**: [https://slides.kubernetesmastery.com](https://slides.kubernetesmastery.com/)

 # Section 2.
 The What and Why of Kubernetes
+## 2.1.
+What and Why of Kubernetes
+### 2.1.1.
+What and why of orchestration
+* There are many **computing orchestrators**.
+* They make decisions about when and where to "**do work**".
+* We have done this since the dawn of computing: **Mainframe schedulers**, **Puppet**, **Terraform**, **AWS**, **Mesos**, **Hadoop**, etc.
+* But we also need **a orchestration** because:
+    * The popularity of distributed computing.
+This required us to come up with new ways to manage lots of machines.
+    * Docker containers allow us to package up our apps and distribute them around different computers using common HTTP protocols.
+These containers have a common runtime that allowed us to run many different copies of the same thing on a single OS.
+* We needed "**many servers to act like one, and run many containers**".
+* And finally, the **Container Orchestrator** was born.
+It allows us to use **one file** to describe your app or **one command** to deploy it to a thousand computers.

+### 2.1.2.
+Container orchestrator
+* Many open source projects have been created to:
+    * Schedule running of containers on servers.
+    * Dispatch them across many nodes.
+    * Monitor and react to container and server health.
+    * Provide storage, networking, inbound proxy (also called **ingress**), security, and logging features.
+    * Provide API's to allow extensibility and management.

+### 2.1.3.
+Major container orchestration projects
+* There are so many orchestrators, such as:
+    * Kubernetes, aka K8s.
+    * Docker Swarm (and Swarm classic).
+    * Apache Mesos/Marathon.
+    * Cloud Foundry.
+    * Amazon ECS.
+    * HashiCorp Nomad.
+* Many of these tools run on top of Docker engine and K8s is the one orchestrator with many distributions.

+## 2.2.
+Kubernetes Distributions
+* The K8s cloud-managed distro: AKS, GKE, EKS, DOK,...
+* Self-Managed distro: RedHat OpenShift, Docker Enterprisem Rancherm Canonical, Charmed, openSUSE Kubic,...
+* Vanilla installer: kubeadm, kops, kubicorn,...
+* Local dev/test: Docker Desktop, minikube, microk8s,...
+* CI testing: kind.
+* Special builds: Rancher k3s

 * K8s distributions:
   * Cloud-Managed distros: AKS, GKE, EKS, DOK,...
   * Self-managed distros: RedHat OpenShift, Docker Enterprise, Rancher, Canonical.
 Charmed, OpenSUSE Kubic.